home-assistant/developers.home-assistant/docs/device_registry_index.md

 > Entity device info is only read if the entity is loaded via a [config entry](config_entries_index.md).

 Each entity is able to define a device via the `device_info` property.
 This property is read when an entity is added to Home Assistant via a config entry.
-A device will be be matched up with an existing device via supplied identifiers and connections, like serial numbers or MAC addresses.
+A device will be matched up with an existing device via supplied identifiers and connections, like serial numbers or MAC addresses.

 ```python
 # Inside a platform